GAMELAN in brief

 Through our gamelan journey, we have met and collaborated with many musicians of different backgrounds.
 Over time, the organic process of working on material that highlights gamelan as well as various musical backgrounds of our key musicians gave rise to our Dwi Warna concept, which blends contemporary styles, of rock & jazz together with gamelan, where both are deeply rooted in tradition.
 Check out Dwi Warna's FaceBook profile and Instagram.

-Gamelan Singamurti is a contemporary Balinese gamelan ensemble, based in Singapore which aims to push the boundaries of traditional Balinese gamelan sounds into the realm of contemporary sonic landscapes.
+Gamelan Singamurti, managed by SKALA, is a contemporary Balinese gamelan ensemble, based in Singapore which aims to push the boundaries of traditional Balinese gamelan sounds into the realm of contemporary sonic landscapes.
 Check out their Facebook and Instagram.
 Also check out their EP album on Insiturec.